Bordered manifolds with torus boundary and the link surgery formula: The pairing theorem

 \subsection{Proof of the pairing theorem}

-We are now prove the pairing theorem, Theorem~\ref{thm:pairing-links}: \begin{proof}[Proof of Theorem~\ref{thm:pairing-links}] We use the restatement of the theorem in terms of mapping cones of hypercube morphisms from Lemma~\ref{lem:restatement-links}.
+We now prove the pairing theorem, Theorem~\ref{thm:pairing-links}: \begin{proof}[Proof of Theorem~\ref{thm:pairing-links}] We will use the restatement in terms of mapping cones from Lemma~\ref{lem:restatement-links}.
+Our strategy is to pick a $\sigma$-basic system for which we can apply the hypercube tensor product formulas from Section~\ref{sec:hypercubes-connected-sums}.

-Firstly, it is clearly true that the $F^{K_i}$-maps are tensorial if we use a basic system of Heegaard diagrams.
-Indeed the only summands of the maps $F^{K_1}$ and $F^{K_2}$ which are non-trivial are the length 1 summands which increment only the index corresponding to the special components $K_1$ and $K_2$.
-Similarly the only non-trivial summand of $F^{K_1\# K_2}$ is the length 1 map which increases only the coordinate corresponding to $K_1\# K_2$.
-The maps $F^{K_1}$, $F^{K_2}$ and $F^{K_1\# K_2}$ are the canonical inclusions for localizing at the $\scV$ variable associated to the components $K_1$, $K_2$ and $K_1\# K_2$.
-Clearly they are tensorial.

-We now consider the maps $F^{-K_i}$, for $i\in \{1,2\}$, which appear in the statement.
-These maps will in general have summands of length greater than 1, but since we are using a basic system, the only non-trivial summands correspond to sublinks $\vec{M}\subset L_1\#L_2$, all of whose components are oriented oppositely to $L_1\# L_2$.
+We consider first the map $F^{-(K_1\# K_2)}$ and the corresponding Heegaard diagrams.
+These maps will in general have summands of length greater than 1, but since we are using a $\sigma$-basic system, the only non-trivial summands correspond to sublinks $\vec{M}\subset -(L_1\#L_2)$, all of whose components are oriented oppositely to $L_1\# L_2$.
 (See the second paragraph of \cite{MOIntegerSurgery}*{Section~8.7}).

-We focus on the largest hyperbox in a basic system, i.e. the one for $\vec{M}=-(L_1 \# L_2)$.
-We suppose that $\scH_1$ and $\scH_2$ are basic systems of Heegaard diagrams for $L_1$ and $L_2$, which use the systems of arcs $\scA_1$ and $\scA_2$, respectively.
-We consider the basic system $\scH_{1\# 2}$ constructed in Section~\ref{sec:basic-systems-connected-sums}.
-We write $\scH_{1\# 2}^{-L_1\#L_2}$ for the largest hyperbox from this basic system.
+We focus on the largest hyperbox in a $\sigma$-basic system, i.e. the one for $\vec{M}=-(L_1 \# L_2)$, since all of the smaller hypercubes are determined by this one.
+We suppose that $\scH_1$ and $\scH_2$ are $\sigma$-basic systems of Heegaard diagrams for $L_1$ and $L_2$, which use the systems of arcs $\scA_1$ and $\scA_2$, respectively.
+We consider the $\sigma$-basic system $\scH_{\#}$ constructed in Section~\ref{sec:basic-systems-connected-sums}.